ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 ## Case description

-This tutorial demonstrates a `projectedHeatSource` with an `nLightAFX` planar profile and an `exponential` axial projection.
+This tutorial demonstrates a `projected` heat source with an `nLightAFX` planar profile and an `exponential` axial projection.
 The profile represents an nLight AFX beam as a linear combination of two Gaussian-ring components.